muon-spectroscopy-computational-project/muspinsim/docs/docs/input.md

     1e-4
 ```

 Tolerance for the fitting.
-Used as the `tol` parameter in Scipy's `scipy.optimize.minimize` method; exact meaning depends on fitting method.
-Check the [Scipy documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) for further details.
+When using `nelder-mead` (default) or `lbfgs` it's used as the `tol` parameter in SciPy's `scipy.optimize.minimize` method; exact meaning depends on which of these are used.
+Check the [SciPy documentation here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) for further details on these.
+Alternatively for `least-squares` it represents the `gtol` parameter as found in the [SciPy documentation here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html)

 ### experiment